THE UNIVERSITY of EDINBURGH

 Additional Information (Assessment) Coursework: 100%

-Seminar Assessment - Submit 2 candidate papers to CN by Tuesday week 2 24th Jan, for selection by CN.
-Presentation outline to be submitted to CN by Monday Week 3 for feedback.
-Seminar day is Monday week 5 13th Feb (20%)
+Seminar Assessment - Submit 2 candidate papers to CN by Tuesday week 2 for selection by CN.
+Presentation outline to be submitted to CN by Monday of Week 3 for feedback.
+Seminar day is Monday of week 4 (20%)

-Practical Assessment - Submit your written report ¿ Thursday week 12 6th April (40%)
+Practical Assessment - Submit your written report by Thursday, 9th April (40%)

-Feedback Practical Assignment 1 to assess the utility of platforms introduced during the first lecture.
-To be submitted for assessment and informative feedback (for submission end week 2 after all platforms and sampling methods have been introduced)
+Feedback Practical Image Analysis Assessment 1 to assess the utility of platforms introduced during the lectures.
+To be submitted for assessment.
+Formative feedback will be given in the lab session.

-Practical Assignment 2 on sensors to be submitted for assessment and informative feedback (for submission end week 7 after all sensor systems have been introduced)
+Practical Assignment 2 to be submitted for assessment and formative feedback will be given in week 3.

-After each assessment, in addition to each student receiving specific informative feedback, there will be a general group discussion on generic aspects for improvement.
+After each assessment has been marked, in addition to each student receiving specific formative feedback, written feedback will be provided for each piece of coursework.

 No Exam Information